fcdoc/doc/en/flashduty/mixin/alert_integration/graylog.md

 ---
-brief: Synchronize Graylog alert events to Kuaimao Nebula via webhook to achieve automated noise reduction processing of alert events
+brief: Synchronize Graylog alert events to Flashcat via webhook to achieve automated noise reduction of alert events
 ---

 # Graylog Alert Events

-Synchronize Graylog alert events to Kuaimao Nebula via webhook to achieve automated noise reduction processing of alert events.
+Synchronize Graylog alert events to Flashcat via webhook to achieve automated noise reduction of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integrated push address through the following two methods; choose either one.

-### Use Proprietary Integrations
+### Use Dedicated Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select the **Graylog** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.
+    4. Click on the generated card to view the **Push Address**, copy it for later use, and complete.

 ### Use Shared Integrations

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+Use Shared Integration

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and navigate to the integration selection page.
     2. Choose the **Graylog** integration:
-    - **Integration Name**: Define a name for the current integration.
+    - Choose the **Graylog** integration:
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed later.
-    5. Complete.
+    5. Finish.

-## In Graylog
+## Complete

 ## 1. Graylog Alert Push Configuration

-### Step 1: Configure Alert Channel
+### In Graylog
-1. Log in to the Graylog console.
+1. ### Graylog Alert Push Configuration
-2. Find Alerts in the menu and select Notifications.
+2. #### Step 1: Configure Alert Channel
-3. Create Create Notification.
+3. Log in to the Graylog console.
 4. Enter a Title and Description.
-5. Notification Type Select **HTTP Notification** as shown below.
+5. Create a **Notification**.

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/graylog/1.avif" />

-6. Enter the URL obtained from FlashDuty (you need to whitelist the URL when entering it for the first time).
+6. Enter the URL obtained from FlashDuty (you need to whitelist the URL the first time you enter it).

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/graylog/2.avif" />